NeurAI-Lab/InBiaseD/README.md

-This is the official code for CoLLAs 2022 paper, "InBiaseD: Inductive Bias Distillation to Improve Generalization and Robustness through Shape-awareness" by Shruthi Gowda, Elahe Arani and Bahram Zonooz.
+This is the official code for CoLLAs 2022 paper, "**InBiaseD: Inductive Bias Distillation to Improve Generalization and Robustness through Shape-awareness**" by Shruthi Gowda, Elahe Arani and Bahram Zonooz.

 ## Methodology